 - 2.2.6.
 The Local Plan is supported by robust evidence.
-The role of this evidence is set out below. - Sustainability Appraisal incorporating Strategic Environmental Assessment - This assesses the plans and policies of the Local Plan to ensure that they are sustainable i.e. they will not have detrimental environmental, social and economic impacts on current and future generations.
+The role of this evidence is set out below.

+that they are sustainable i.e. they will not have detrimental environmental, social and economic impacts on current and future generations.

 - Habitats Regulation Assessment This assesses whether the Local Plan will have a significant effect on the internationally important wildlife sites along much of the Borough's coastline. - Green Infrastructure Strategy The Council is developing a framework to balance the needs of development with the maintenance of the Borough's locally distinctive identity.
-A Draft of the document was produced in 2015 and comments submitted in response to the draft helped shape the final document. - Infrastructure Development Plan The Council is developing an Infrastructure Delivery Plan (IDP).
+A Draft of the document was produced in 2015 and comments submitted in response to the draft helped shape the final document. - Infrastructure Delivery Plan The Council is developing an Infrastructure Delivery Plan (IDP).
 Upon completion, this Plan will set out what infrastructure and services will be required to support the plans and policies of the Local Plan.
 A Draft of the document was produced in 2015 and comments submitted in response to the draft helped shape the final document. - Viability Assessment (Keppie Massey) The Local Plan needs to be realistic and able to be delivered.
 Therefore, a complete Viability Assessment of the plans and policies of the Local Plan has been prepared.
 This has taken account of the level of policy standards, developer contributions and affordable housing that is proposed to be applied to development, ensuring that such requirements are not so onerous that they make development sites undeliverable. - Community Infrastructure Levy Local Authorities have the power to charge Community Infrastructure Levy (CIL) on development proposals in their area.
 At this time the Council has not progressed work on adopting a charging schedule for CIL within the Borough.